Charley Taylor: Coaching career

 After retiring, Taylor was hired to work in the Redskins' front office with Bobby Mitchell as a scout.
 He became their receivers coach in 1981, when Joe Gibbs became the head coach.
 He served on the coaching staff through 1993 under Richie Petitbon, but was not retained by new head coach Norv Turner in March 1994, ending three decades with the franchise.

 Personal life and death

 Taylor and his wife Patricia married in 1965.
-The Taylors lived in Falcons Landing in Potomac Falls, Virginia.
-They had three children, Elizabeth, Erica, and Charles, Jr., and three grandchildren, Robyn, Jordyn, and Nathan.
+The Taylors lived in Reston, Virginia.
+They had three children, Elizabeth, Erica, and Charles Jr., and three grandchildren, Robyn, Jordyn, and Nathan.
 He did speaking engagements and served as a consultant to the Commanders.

 Taylor died on February 19, 2022, in Northern Virginia, at the age of 80.